NVSL/QuadClass-Resources/labs/Manufacturing-The-Board/README.md

 * Your final `hardware/quadcopter.cam.zip`.
 Please be _certain_ that this the right cam files.
 I suggest deleting all cam files in your repo, regenerating them and zipping them up.
 Be sure to commit.
 * A file called `hardware/metadata.txt` that has the following:

     1. Color you want your quadcopter to be.
-Choices are: Green, red, white, yellow, blue, or black.
+Choices are: Green, White, Blue, Black, Red, or Yellow.
+    2. Silkscreen colors: White, Blue, Black, Red, Yellow (different than your board color).
-    2. The dimensions of your board in mm.
+    3. The dimensions of your board in mm.

 Submit it via Eaglint.
 You can expect the reviews to be quite stringent.